-In a paternity action against an alleged father in which the Mississippi Department of Human Services is a party, the court enters a default judgment establishing paternity of the child(ren) when:
+In a paternity action against an alleged father in which the Mississippi Department of Human Services (MDHS) is a party, the court enters a default judgment establishing paternity of the child(ren) when:

-- The alleged father fails to appear or respond for a scheduled hearing, - The alleged father is served with process or notice consistent with the Mississippi Rules of Civil Procedure, - The court receives a sworn Affidavit of Paternity completed by the mother attesting the alleged father's paternity of the child(ren), and - The sworn Affidavit of Paternity accompanies the complaint to decide paternity.
+- The alleged father fails to appear or respond for a scheduled hearing, - The alleged father is served with process or notice consistent with the Mississippi Rules of Civil Procedure, - Affirmation of Paternity is signed by the mother under penalty of perjury attesting the alleged father's paternity of the child(ren), and - The Affirmation of Paternity accompanies the complaint to determine paternity.

-If the above conditions are met, the affidavit is sufficient grounds for the court's finding of the alleged father's paternity.
+If the above conditions are met, the affirmation is sufficient grounds for the court's finding of the alleged father's paternity.
 The presence or testimony of the mother of the child(ren) is not necessary in court; however, certain exceptions exist.
 Upon a motion from MDHS, a judgment of paternity is rendered.